pnp/blog/content/post/power-platform-extensibility/powerApps.md

    <li ><b>Functions:</b>take parameters, perform an operation, and return a value.
 Functions are modeled after Microsoft Excel functions.
 Some functions have side effects, such as SubmitForm, which are appropriate only in a <a href="https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/working-with-formulas-in-depth">behavior formula</a>such as Button.OnSelect.</li>
    <li><b>Signals</b> return information about the environment.
 For example, <a href="https://learn.microsoft.com/en-us/power-platform/power-fx/reference/signals">Location</a> returns the device's current GPS coordinates.
 Signals don't take parameters or have side effects.</li>
    <li ><b>Enumerations</b> return a pre-defined constant value.
 For example,<a href="https://learn.microsoft.com/en-us/power-platform/power-fx/reference/function-colors">Color</a> is an enumeration that has pre-defined values for Color.Red, Color.Blue, and so forth.</li>
-   <li ><>Named operators</>, such as <a href="https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#thisitem-thisrecord-and-as-operators">ThisItem</a> and<a href="https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#self-and-parent-operators">Self</a>, provide access to information from within a container.</li>
+   <li ><b>Named operators</b>, such as <a href="https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#thisitem-thisrecord-and-as-operators">ThisItem</a> and <a href="https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#self-and-parent-operators">Self</a>, provide access to information from within a container.</li>
   </ul>
   </td>
   <td>